FeedFoodie/machinetranslations/about.md

 ## Translator

-This is FoodieMonster007's secret MTL site.
-BAHAHAHA.
+This is FoodieMonster007's MTL site, created because I don't like groups that paywall content.

+My human translations are [at the main site](http://northbladetl.com).